RubberDuckCollector/lanugage-learning/README.md

 ## Languages

+Cards are stored in `cards/`.

 ### German

 - GCSE:
-    - Cards are my own from AQA GCSE Higher 9-1
+    - Cards are my own from AQA GCSE German Higher 9-1
 - A Level:
     - AS:
         - Cards are my own from AQA A Level Year 1 and AS German
     - A2:
         - Cards are my own from AQA A Level Year 2 German

+### Spanish

+- GCSE:
+    - Cards are my own from AQA GCSE Spanish Higher 9-1
+- A Level:
+    - AS:
+        - Cards are my own from AQA A Level Year 1 and AS Spanish
+    - A2:
+        - Cards are my own from AQA A Level Year 2 Spanish